Usage Spanish, Portuguese, English, Dutch, German, French, Swedish, Norwegian, Danish, Ancient Germanic (Latinized)

 Latinized form of HUGH.
 As a surname it has belonged to the French author Victor Hugo (1802-1885), the writer of The Hunchback of Notre Dame and Les Misérables.

 People think this name is

-classic upper class wholesome strong simple serious nerdy
+classic upper class wholesome strong refined strange simple serious nerdy

 Sources & References

 - Förstemann, Ernst.
 Altdeutsches Namenbuch.
 Bonn, 1900, page 923.